 \section{Method}

 The goal of our method is to estimate the 6D pose of a set of known objects in a scene.
 The pose estimation process is often hindered by the fact that the objects are occluded, and the scenes contain high levels of clutter.
 This makes it challenging to construct meaningful features that can match the object in the scene to the model.
 When estimating a 6D pose, the object is moving in 3D space.
-It is, therefore, necessary to use 3D data to obtain precise pose estimates.
-Deep learning methods using 2D employ 3D data at the end-stage to refine the pose.
-However, by employing 3D in the full pose estimation pipeline, the data can be integrated into the method and, as we will show, produce more accurate pose estimates.
+It is, therefore, necessary to use 3D data to obtain precise pose estimates \cite{drost2017introducing}.
+Methods using color based deep learning methods often employ depth data at the end-stage to refine the pose.
+However, by employing depth in the full pose estimation pipeline, the data can be integrated into the deep learning and, as we will show, produce more accurate pose estimates.

 \textbf{Pose Estimation:} On the basis of this, a method for pose estimation using deep learning in point clouds has been developed.
-The goal of the method is to match points in a point cloud to feature points in a CAD model.
-The network is based on a modified version of DGCNN \cite{dgcnn} explained in Sec.~\ref{network}.
-From a point, a sphere with a radius of 60~\% of the CAD model's diagonal is subtracted.
-As the network structure is set to handle point clouds with 2048 points, the sub-sampled point sphere needs to be set to this size.
-If the point cloud is too large, 2048 points are randomly picked.
-If less than 2048 points are present, the point cloud can instead be duplicated.
-After the point cloud has been computed by the network, the duplicate points are then removed.
-This duplication is only performed if the CAD model is smaller than 120~mm.

-The point cloud is given as input to the network, and the network predicts both the object's presence and matches between the point cloud and model feature points.
-An example of this is shown in Fig.~\ref{fig:method:sub3}.
+The point cloud consists of both color and depth information, along with surface normals.
+The pose estimation is achieved by matching points in the point cloud to keypoints in the object CAD model.
+This is performed using a neural network based on a modified version of DGCNN \cite{dgcnn} explained in Sec.~\ref{network}.